 Lightrun enables deep introspection of operational production code at the finest granularity with no side effects.
 By securely adding Lightrun's logs, snapshots, stack traces, and performance metrics, you can debug running production code, on demand in real time.
-The following table summarizes Lightrun's capabilities and their benefit to developers.
+The following table summarizes Lightrun's capabilities and their benefits to developers.

 |Lightrun capabilities||Developer benefits|